LPG cylinder prices increased by Rs 25, will now cost Rs 884.50 in Delhi

 ‘Country uniting against injustice’: Rahul Gandhi

-Meanwhile, Congress leader Rahul Gandhi hit out at the Union government for increasing the price of the LPG cylinders.
+Congress leader Rahul Gandhi hit out at the Union government for increasing the price of the LPG cylinders.

 “The one who is forcing the public to sleep [on an] empty stomach is himself sleeping under the shadow of friends...but the country is uniting against the injustice,” Gandhi said, in an indirect reference to Prime Minister Narendra Modi.